 Of course, even then, some people will choose not to believe.
 But don’t forget that some people still choose to believe that the earth is flat.
 That’s their prerogative, but please don’t call them scientific.

 Do You Believe In Energy?

 What about you?
 Do you believe in Qi, or energy?
 Or do you think it’s all a bunch of hocus pocus?
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.